2005:

 Actress and singer/songwriter Demi Lovato is born in Dallas, Texas.
 Best

-known to Disney Channel fans as Mitchie Torres in Camp Rock, she also appears in the series As
+known to Disney Channel fans as Mitchie Torres in Camp Rock, she also appeared in the series

-The Bell Rings (as Charlotte Adams) and stars in Sonny With a Chance (as Sonny Monroe).
+As The Bell Rings (as Charlotte Adams) and starred in Sonny With a Chance (as Sonny Monroe).

 Disney's Beauty and the Beast is widely released in theaters in Hong Kong.